hardikfuria12/C-Bet/README.md

 If user had bet on *runner* Draw or Portland Timbers, he would lost his 100 dollars.

 Betting rate is *dynamic* in nature, it keeps on changing till the **event** has officially ended.
-This article gives a much detailed explaination of how the betting rates are given out and adjusted by the the bookeepers.
+[This article](https://betfair-datascientists.github.io/) gives a much detailed explaination of how the betting rates are given out and adjusted by the the bookeepers.
 So the user in the above case is unsure whether to place a bet at the given rate or wait for a better rate to be offered.

 Generally, if the probability of given result is higher then the bettting rate for it would be lower.
-Like in the above cae NYC is given betting rate of 2.0 because NYC is a very stong Soccer Team and in almost all the matches NYC plays, they are always the favorites, thereby the betting rate in favor of NYC is generally low.
+Like in the above case NYC is given betting rate of 2.0 because NYC is a very strong Soccer Team and in almost all the matches NYC plays, they are always the favorites, thereby the betting rate in favor of NYC is generally low.

 ## Problem Statement

-To find when was the maximum and most favorable odds given, by, converting 100 gigabytes of unstructured, messy time-stamped historical data to a structured and easy to use Data Repository.
+To help users in making low-risk maximum reward bets on a soccer match on an Online Sports Betting Exchage, by converting 100 gigabytes of unstructured, messy time-stamped historical data to a structured and easy to use Data Repository.
 Having a structured data repository for a complex system enables faster analysis and quick decision making.

 ## Pipeline

 <div style="text-align:center; margin: 50px 0"><img src ="/docs/img/pipeline.png" height="200"/></div>

 ## Authors